 Air hockey tables come in four basic types:

-- Tabletop air hockey tables, also called portable air hockey tables, are portable.
+- Tabletop air hockey tables, also called portable air hockey tables, are transportable.
 They are typically made with light materials and are inexpensive, making them a good choice for children or homes that don’t have enough space for a larger table that sits out all the time.

 - Arcade air hockey tables are made with heavier materials like steel.
 They can come with premium features like overhead lighting, an electronic score clock, and a powerful air blower that can push an air hockey puck up to 3 1/4 inches in diameter.
 They tend to be the most expensive type of air hockey table.